 We connect around tables with great snacks, informal conversation, and many opportunities to participate in the night’s activities.
-Together we learn as we hear from expert speakers on issues that women living in extreme poverty encounter.
-Next, we give to chosen loan recipients during rounds of voting and then loans are funded in real time at the Event.
+Together, we learn, as we hear from expert speakers on issues that women living in extreme poverty encounter.
+At every Event, we economically empower women living in extreme poverty through the funding of grants and micro-loans.
+We fund the business dreams of the selected recipients during two rounds of voting: stone-voting (larger loan requests and your opportunity to cast an individual vote) and table-voting (smaller dollar amounts and the recipients are selected collectively by the women sitting at the table together).
+Then, our treasury team and loan officer team work hard to ensure that 100% of the money is spent to economically empower women during the Event.
+Due to the generosity of our members and guests, our lifetime chapter total is $54,782 donated which has funded the business dreams of 177 women.
+Behind every number is a face, a name, a business built – a hope for a better tomorrow!
 Finally, we… celebrate!
 Though the Event is filled with reflective and somber moments, you will hear cheers, clapping, and see creativity fueled by the joy of empowering women.

 WHEN & WHERE